CoreMedia/coremedia-globallink-connect-integration/apps/workflow-server/gcc-workflow-server-facade/gcc-restclient-facade/README.md

 Having this, we can clearly define the contract between us (the consumer) and the GCC API (the producer).
-We can test the contract and/or we can mock the GCC API and replace translation with some mock results without having the a GCC sandbox at hand.
+We can test the contract and/or we can mock the GCC API and replace translation with some mock results without having a GCC sandbox at hand.

 ## Java ServiceLoader